60 Years of Assembly: Tools Work Smarter, Not Harder

 The sliding-vane rotary motor that powers today’s air tools emerged in the 1920s.
 Prior to that, air tools were piston-driven, says Arthur.
 The vane motor made air tools smaller, lighter and more powerful than the piston motor.
 However, they were still heavier than today’s air tools, primarily because the bodies of the tools were thick steel castings.

 Advances in machine tools and precision metal cutting technology enabled power tool manufacturers to replace castings with machined parts made from strong, lightweight metals, such as titanium and aluminum.
 The development of high-strength plastics and composites allowed tool manufacturers to reduce the weight of their products even further-and improve comfort and ergonomics at the same time.

-“We’ve reduced the weight of our premium pneumatic impact wrench to about 4 pounds, and yet it delivers 50 percent more torque and power than previous tools,” Quattrini says.
+For example, Ingersoll Rand's premium pneumatic impact wrench weighs about 4 pounds, yet it delivers 50 percent more torque and power than previous tools.

 If the air motor in pneumatic tools hasn’t changed much in the past 50 years, the motors in electric tools have changed dramatically.
 “Duty cycle was an issue with early electric tools,” says Curt Logee, vice president of sales for Kolver USA (Westford, MA).
 “The motors would get pretty hot, and that decreased the life of the tool.
 Today, rare earth magnets have made motors more powerful and efficient.
 The motors still get warm, but it’s much better than it used to be.”